 Cardiovascular diseases are diseases of the heart or blood vessels.
 However, in practice, when doctors use the term cardiovascular disease they usually mean diseases of the heart or blood vessels that are caused by atheroma.
-These include: heart attack, angina, stroke, transient ischaemic attack (TIA) and peripheral vascular disease.
+Patches of atheroma are like fatty lumps that develop in the inside lining of some blood vessels (arteries).
+These diseases include heart attack, angina, stroke, transient ischaemic attack (TIA) and peripheral arterial disease.
 If you have, or have had, any of these diseases, you will normally be advised to take low-dose aspirin to help to prevent further problems or complications.

 Taking aspirin when you have a cardiovascular disease, to reduce the risk of future cardiovascular diseases, is known as secondary prevention.
 For people with cardiovascular diseases there is a lot of benefit from taking aspirin.
 Several studies involving thousands of people have proved that the risk of having a heart attack or stroke is much reduced in these people if they take aspirin.
 For example, the risk of having a non-fatal heart attack is reduced by about a third.
 The risk of having a non-fatal stroke is reduced by about a quarter.
 The risk of dying is reduced by about a sixth.

 Note: taking aspirin is not a substitute for preventing atheroma from developing.
 If possible, you should also reduce any risk factors.
-For example: do not smoke, do some regular physical activity, eat a healthy diet, keep your weight in check.
+For example, do not smoke, do some regular physical activity, eat a healthy diet, and keep your weight in check.

 Why doesn't everyone take aspirin to prevent blood clots?